Software Development & Linux Porting for Smart PDU with Open-Source Solutions

 Project in Nutshell:

-Promwad developed software for a smart power distribution unit (PDU) for data centres based on a Microchip Cortex-A5 microprocessor for data centres.
+Promwad developed software for a smart power distribution unit (PDU) based on a Microchip Cortex-A5 microprocessor and used in data centres.
 The software included Linux OS and power distribution management applications.
 With open-source libraries, we reduced development and licensing costs, providing our client with a competitive advantage due to the reduced cost and enhanced functionality of the final product.Â

 Client & ChallengeÂ